 The bottom line is that the FDA doesn’t want any vape business selling to minors.
 If you do, you’ll be treated like a criminal.
 First you’ll get a warning letter.
 Along with the letter comes a demand for a written response within 15 days.
 After that, there are progressively more severe enforcement actions taken, including fines (“civil money penalties”) and eventually being prohibited from selling tobacco products (“no-tobacco-sale orders”).

-The federal agency recently issued warning letters to 55 retailers for selling newly deemed products to minors.
-Not a single one was a brick-and-mortar vape shop.
+The federal agency has begun issuing warning letters to retailers for selling newly deemed products to minors, but not a single one has been a brick-and-mortar vape shop.
 Apparently, vape shops have gotten the message, and are taking the mandate to check ID’s seriously.
 That’s the good news.

-The bad news is that, by my count, 21 of the 55 offenders were online vape businesses.
-This is going to become a serious problem.
-If the FDA can show that a substantial number of online commerce sites sell to minors — and, of course, are selling products the FDA claims are aimed at “youth,” like candy flavored e-liquid — they will face far less resistance implementing a future ban on flavors and tougher restrictions on internet and mail order sales.
+The bad news is that, by my count, 21 of the 55 offenders in the first enforcement round were online vape businesses.
+This could become a serious problem.
+If the FDA can show that a substantial number of online commerce sites sell to minors — and, of course, are selling products the FDA claims are aimed at “youth,” like candy-flavored e-liquid — they will face far less resistance imposing a ban on flavors and tougher restrictions on internet and mail order sales.

 These services aren’t free, and some of them are expensive.
 But look at it this way: if your future as a business depends on your ability to avoid the sting tactics of the FDA, what price is too high?
 If you lose 50 cents of profit from each sale, it probably is well worth it.

-According to Schell Hammel, owner of the Vapor Bar and vice president of the SFATA board, this is important.
+According to Schell Hammel, owner of the Vapor Bar and longtime industry advocate, this is very important.
 “You need to be able to show the FDA, and your state authorities, that you’ve done your due diligence,” she told me last week.
 “It shows you’re a serious and responsible business owner, and that you care.”

 If you never test it yourself, you might find that out the hard way.

 Many states have separate requirements for online sales.
-California, Texas, Tennessee, and others, have specific rules and guidelines for what online retailers must do.
-Some require the seller to have an image of the buyer’s photo ID, even though the FDA does not.
+California, Texas, Tennessee, and others have specific rules and guidelines for what online retailers must do.
+Some require the seller to have an image of the buyer’s photo ID, even though the FDA does not require that.
 Other states have prohibited online sales to their residents entirely.

 Also, each state has its own set of penalties for businesses that sell restricted adult products to minors.
 You may find that an illegal sale that only earns a warning letter from the FDA receives a far stiffer punishment from the state authorities.

 There is no perfect way to avoid selling to minors, but there are good ones.
-The key is to make a serious effort by choosing a legitimate service, and accepting that as a cost of doing business.
+The key is to make a serious effort by choosing a legitimate service, and accepting that it is a necessary cost of doing business.

-As we move into the uncertain world of tobacco regulations, we’re put in an awkward position.
+As we begin to navigate the uncertain world of tobacco regulations, we’re put in an awkward position.
 No vapor business owner believes they’re selling “tobacco products,” but they have to proceed as though they believe it.
-Online vapor products sellers have to take this seriously, not just to protect themselves, but to protect all vendors — and all vapers too!
+Online vapor products sellers have to take this seriously, not just to protect themselves, but to protect the industry itself — and vapers.

 The FDA is on the hunt for online sellers that cut corners or ignore the law.
-Every vendor they catch selling to a minor adds to the pile of ammunition they’re building to impose even harsher and more restrictive regulations.
-You represent represent the whole industry — and all vapers too.
+Every vendor they catch selling to a minor adds to the pile of ammunition they’re assembling to impose even harsher and more restrictive regulations.
+As a responsible vaping vendor, you represent represent the whole industry — and all vapers too.
 Please don’t damage our already fragile reputation to save a few cents.